 So we’ve made it to week five of the One Room Challenge.
-If you are unfamiliar with the ORC it is a bi-annual design event started by Linda at calling it home.
+If you are unfamiliar with the ORC, it is a bi-annual design event started by Linda at calling it home.
 This event brings together 20 featured designers and several guest participants in a supportive, enthusiastic forum to share the process of transforming a room IN JUST SIX WEEKS!
 The participants then blog about their process along the way.
 To see our journey with our kitchen refresh so far.

-Which brings us to week five and the tile backsplash (oh, and I snuck in a concrete countertop).
+This brings us to week five and the tile backsplash (oh, and I snuck in a concrete countertop).

 And a sneak peek of the concrete countertop

-We still have to finish the concrete and hang some lighting but other than that we should be ready for next week’s reveal.
+We still have to finish the concrete and hang some lighting, but other than that, we should be ready for next week’s reveal.
 I’m beyond excited!!!